Yogendra Puranik: Social life

-Yogi opened his second restaurant at the end of 2016.
-He also established the Edogawa India Culture Center where he hosts around 50 live concerts every year, mainly around Indian classical music and dances, and collaborations with music and art from other countries.
-This center also hosts weekly classes for yoga, music, Indian languages, Indian culture, and Indian mythology.
+Puranik started an Indian restaurant Reka in Tokyo in February 2013 as a social venture to spread real Indian homestyle food in Japan.
+He opened his second restaurant at the end of 2016.
+He has also established the Edogawa India Culture Center where he hosts events around Indian classical music and dances.

 Political career

-In 2016, when there was a political movement in the Edogawa district of Tokyo to create a Little India, Yogi sensed that the model was not socially healthy and sustainable, and did not take into consideration the day-to-day needs of the society or community.
+In 2016, when there was a political movement in the Edogawa district of Tokyo to create a Little India, Puranik sensed that the model was not socially healthy and sustainable, and did not take into consideration the day-to-day needs of the society or community.
 The objectives of the project were influenced by a small number of people.
 As a volunteer, he tried to convince the local administration to consider public opinion, however, his efforts were unsuccessful.

-Yogi announced his candidacy in the regional elections that took place in April 2019 in Japan.
+Puranik announced his candidacy in the regional elections that took place in April 2019 in Japan.
 He won by a large margin.
 He is a member of the Constitutional Democratic Party, the largest opposition party in Japan.

-Yogi unsuccessfully ran to represent Edogawa in the Tokyo Metropolitan Assembly in the 2021 election, finishing in 7th place out of 8 candidates, with 9.3% (20,109)of the vote within just 1 month of campaigning.
+Puranik unsuccessfully ran to represent Edogawa in the Tokyo Metropolitan Assembly in the 2021 election, finishing in 7th place out of 8 candidates, with 9.3% (20,109) of the vote within just 1 month of campaigning.